Following is a list of Frequently Asked Questions about Freemasonry

 That is a good question and one which has been asked many times.
 You will find that generally speaking where democracy exists, so does Freemasonry and it is spread right across the globe.
 In some countries, especially those where a dictatorial regime exists, they seem to think that because Freemasons meetings are held behind closed doors that they may be conspiring against them.
 Freemasonry in England and in those countries whose Freemasonry is in accord with us, forbid the discussion of religion or politics at meetings.

 Freemasonry under the United Grand Lodge of England is for men only and has been so for 300 years; however, there are separate Masonic organisations for women which follow the same organisational pattern as the men.
-We don’t attend their meetings and they don’t attend ours.
-Since 1998 the two English women’s jurisdictions, while not formally recognized, have been acknowledged as being regular in practice and relationships are far from hostile.
+We don’t attend eachother’s meetings.
+Since 1998 the two English women’s jurisdictions, while not formally recognized, have been acknowledged as being regular in practice and relationships are good.

 What are the modes of recognition between Freemasons?